-The OIG has typically reported the following audit findings pertaining to grants as a result of lack of proper documentation, poor business practices, or inadequate accounting and record keeping systems:
+The OIG has typically reported the following audit findings pertaining to awards as a result of lack of proper documentation, poor business practices, or inadequate accounting and record keeping systems:

-- unallowable costs.
-Grantee incurred costs which were not approved in the original budget, were in excess of the approved budget, or were charged to the grant after the expiration date and a grant extension was not obtained. - unsupported costs.
-Specific grant expenditures and reimbursements could not be supported by adequate documentation, or grant expenditures were in excess of actual grant costs. - lack of complete/timely programmatic and financial reporting.
-Grantee failed to submit required programmatic and financial reports in a timely manner and/or had inadequate record keeping systems.
+- Unallowable costs.
+Recipient incurred costs that were not approved in the original budget or a budget modification, were in excess of the approved budget, or were charged to the award after the expiration date and an award extension was not obtained. - Unsupported costs.
+Specific award expenditures and reimbursements could not be supported by adequate documentation (including but not limited to receipts or purchases orders), that may have been allowable under the program, but for which no prior written approval was obtained from the COPS Office, or award expenditures were in excess of actual approved award costs. - Lack of complete/timely programmatic and financial reporting.
+Recipient failed to submit required programmatic and financial reports in a timely manner and/or had inadequate record keeping systems. - Funds to better use.
+Funds could be used more efficiently based on management actions such as - reductions in outlays; - deobligation of funds; - withdrawal; - costs not incurred by implementing recommended improvements; and/or - any other identified savings.